wackypack/live-daemon/README.md

 ## Files overview
 ### Scripts
 - LIVE_Dumb_Daemon.py - main application that does everything important.
 Run at boot time or whenever you wish.
-Requires that USBLCDServer also be running.
 - get_ports.py - show all the midi ports available on the system (this is needed to set up synth.cfg)

+### Config
+- synth.cfg - specifies the MIDI-in port to listen, and the MIDI-out port to forward incoming events.